Combining specific muscle groups into a single workout enhances the effectiveness of your training and saves time.

 Chest and Shoulder Anatomy

-The chest and shoulder muscles work together to perform a wide range of movements .
+The chest and shoulder muscles work together to perform a wide range of movements, according to the National Library of Medicine .

 These include the following: